Kakarhot/RoboND-Kinematics-Project/writeup.md

 5 | pi/2 | 0 | 0 | q5
 6 | -pi/2 | 0 | 0 | q6
 7(gripper) | 0 | 0 | 0.303 | 0

+The a and α parameters do not change from orientation to orientation because they are specific to the arm.
+However, the θ and d parameters can change depending on the orientation.
+For this arm, only the θ parameters will change since all the joints are revolute.

 #### 2. Using the DH parameter table you derived earlier, create individual transformation matrices about each joint.
 In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.